algolyticSOL/analyst/README.md

 # Algolytics

-Algolytics is an AI-powered Solana trading analytics platform that leverages Claude 3 Opus (Anthropic's latest LLM) to analyze trading patterns and provide intelligent trading insights.
+Algolytics is an AI-powered Solana trading analytics platform that leverages Anthropic to analyze trading patterns and provide intelligent trading insights.

 ## Features